RefurbishedCommodore/Other/SNES/PAL/SNSP-CPU-01/Ser. No. UP11370647/README.md

 Testing is carried out in two main stages:

-1. Testing the basic functionality and chips with the Burn-in cartridge and the 240P Test suite cartridge
+1. Testing the basic functionality and the chips with the Burn-in Test Cartridge and the 240P Test Suite cartridge
-2. Testing the console by running different game cartridges - including Super Mario Kart
+2. Testing the console by running different game cartridges, including Super Mario Kart

-**NOTE:** The image quality is poor, but this is not due to problems with the machine—it is caused by a poor video monitor.
+**NOTE:** The image quality is poor, but this is not due to any problems with the machine—it is caused by a poor video monitor.

 <p align="center" float="left">
     <img src="Images/Test_11.png" alt="Description" width="300">